HNC Mechatronics Engineering (Pearson)

 Topics within this unit include the evolution, design and characteristics of mechatronic systems; sensors, transducers and actuators; closed-loop feedback systems; programmable control devices; interfacing; system integration design; and functional safety requirements.

-On successful completion of this unit learners will be able to explain the design and operational characteristics of a mechatronic system, identify and apply a range of sensors, transducers and actuators, evaluate programmable control devices and design an integrated mechatronic system for a manufacturing specification.
+On successful completion of this unit students will be able to explain the design and operational characteristics of a mechatronic system, identify and apply a range of sensors, transducers and actuators, evaluate programmable control devices and design an integrated mechatronic system for a manufacturing specification.

 If you only want to study this unit or up to four units for Continuous Professional Development purposes, you can do this with Pearson's accredited programme HN Flex.